mozilla-services/qdo/docs/logging.rst

 The following metrics are sent as timing data.

-queuey.get_messages
+worker.job_time
-    Time for each request getting any number of messages.
+    Time for a job to process a single message.

-queuey.get_partitions
+worker.job_failure_time
-    Time for each request getting the list of all queues and partitions.
+    Time to process each job failure.